In this page

 8.8 What is the employment start date when schools have amalgamated, and staff worked at the previous schools?

-The Contract Start Date should reflect when the individual started their contract with the given school.
+The Contract start date should reflect when the individual started their contract with the given school.
 If the individual received a new contract when the schools amalgamated, the date of this contract would be the start date of the new contract.

-9.1 Will absence data be collected from November 2021?
+9.1 Is absence data collected in SWAC?

 9.2 Does absence only include teachers?